prachiy5/Which-character-talks-the-most-in-The-Big-Bang-Theory-/README.md

 ## Dataset

-The data comes from the [Kaggle dataset](https://www.kaggle.com/datasets/pablovargas/the-big-bang-theory-series-dataset) which includes:
+The data comes from the Kaggle which includes:

 - 10 seasons
 - Scene-by-scene character lines